 Standard safety features for the 2014 Volkswagen Passat include antilock disc brakes, traction and stability control, front side airbags, and front and rear side curtain airbags.
 In the event of a crash, the onboard computer automatically cuts off the fuel supply, unlocks the doors and turns on the hazard flashers.
 A rearview camera is standard on SE and SEL models.
 VW's new Car-Net telematics system, standard from the Wolfsburg model on up, includes automatic crash notification, roadside assistance, remote vehicle access, stolen vehicle location and geo-fencing (which allows parents to set boundaries for teenage drivers).
 A Car-Net smartphone app lets owners control many of these functions on the go.

 In Edmunds brake testing, a Passat 3.6 SEL came to a stop from 60 mph in about 130 feet, which is longer than average.
-However, a 2.5 SE model stopped in a class-average 123 feet, while a TDI SEL needed 124 feet.
+However, a 2.5 SE and a 1.8 SEL both stopped in a class-average 123 feet, while a TDI SEL needed 124 feet.

 Interior Design and Special Features

 Spaciousness is the operative word when describing the Passat's cabin.
 Space up front is good; however, the driver seat only adjusts in six ways (minus lumbar), and it lacks the seat-bottom tilt found in most competitors.
 In back, the Passat verges on full-size sedan dimensions, as even good-sized adults will have room to stretch out their legs.
 The seatback cushion is too upright, however, which can result in taller occupants' heads grazing the roof.
 The spacious trunk can swallow 15.9 cubic feet of cargo -- a number that bests many competitors -- and a large pass-through gives you plenty of room to haul bulkier items when the 60/40 seats are folded.